manitbaser/KnowGIC/README.md

 ## Metrics to be used with the KnowGIC benchmark
-We propose two metrics to evaluate deep editing:
+We utilise two metrics to evaluate deep editing:

 (1) Indirect Fact Recovery (IFR),

-(2) Connected Knowledge Preservation (CKP).
+(2) Preservation (Pres.).

-IFR measures original fact deducibility via KnowGIC implication chains post-edit, and CKP evaluates broader contextual knowledge preservation.
+IFR measures original fact deducibility via KnowGIC implication chains post-edit, and Preservation evaluates broader contextual knowledge preservation.

-## Sample Usage of IFR and CKP
+## Sample Usage of IFR and Preservation

-This example shows how **(IFR)** and **(CKP)** are computed after applying a rewrite.
+This example shows how **(IFR)** and **(Pres.)** are computed after applying a rewrite.

 ### Example Case